Skip to main content

 String Type

 The string type is used to handle text data.
-Use the str keyword to declare a string.
-Strings are typically defined inside double quotes ("), allowing assignment to variables.
+In Wave, strings are declared using the str keyword and string literals are expressed with double quotes (").

 Boolean Type

-The boolean type represents data with True or False values.
-Primarily used in conditional statements, with values set to true or false.
+The boolean type represents True or False values.
+Wave uses the bool type, with values designated as true or false.

 Character Type

 The character type is used to store a single character.
-Declared using the char keyword, it holds only a single character value.
+Declared using the char keyword, it can hold only a single character.

 Byte Type